spences10/scottspence.com/posts/adding-multiple-spf-records-with-vercel.md

 That's it!
 I hope this helps someone else out there!

-**UPDATE:** I had a spam email spoofing my domain and I had to adjust the SPF redord again.
+**UPDATE:** I had a spam email spoofing my domain and I had to adjust the SPF record again.
 I found a [SPF record checker] via a linked post on the SO question I mentioned above.

 The SPF checker found errors with the modifiers in the record.
 I had